proust01/wine-search-app-frontend/README.md

 ### `Seed Data to MongoDB`

-Before Editing page, You must be installed with MongoDB.
-[MongoDB Community Edition Download]\
-Once installed, you can seed the data with this api.\
+Once installed MongoDB and run nodemon server.js, you can seed the data with this api.\
 [http://localhost:5000/products/seed](http://localhost:5000/products/seed)\
 This will store data to MongoDB.\

-### `Run nodemon server.js`
+### `Check with Editing Page`

 Now it's ready for MongoDB and Editing Page.
-Try API and Check if it stores data properly.
+Go to Editing page and hit Save Button.

 ## Learn More